ec-europa/toolkit/docs/configuring-project.md

 hooks.
 The reason we do a seperated install is to avoid developers running composer update on the toolkit.
-Now regardles of wether you run composer install or update, you will always install the toolkit as it is defined in its own composer.lock file.
-For a clearer picture here is an example of the resulting folder structure:
+Now regardles of wether you run composer install or update, you will always install the toolkit as it is defined in its own [composer.lock] file.
+For a clearer picture here is an example of the resulting folder structure after installing a toolkit.

 <big><pre><code>.
 ├── lib